Wrike MCP Server Overview

 Alternative authentication: Permanent Access Token

-For fully automated workflows, cloud-based coding agents that run without human interaction or individual use, the Permanent Access token can be used.
-Not recommended for enterprise team deployments.
+_For fully automated workflows, cloud-based coding agents that run without human interaction or individual use, the Permanent Access token can be used. _

 Each user generates an App and then generates a Permanent Access Token that inherits their Wrike permissions.
 See Alternative Authentication Setup for step-by-step instructions.